ryan-mahoney/Framework/docs/manager/index.rst

 Background
 ++++++++++

-The FMF framework has a capacity to add "bundles" to an existing project.
-Semantic-CM is an FMF based content management system that can be added as a bundle.
+The Opine-PHP has a capacity to add "bundles" to an existing project.
+Semantic-CM is an Opine-PHP based content management system that can be added as a bundle.

 ---------

 Installation
 ++++++++++++

-In order to install the manager, you first have an an FMF project.
+In order to install the manager, you first have an an Opine-PHP project.

 There are essentially two ways to install the manager.